Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

  - You drop something you are holding.

 ## Epic hit
 An epic hit happens when the attack roll is 10, 10.
-Those attacks are the stuff of legends! when Such a roll is made, the attack automatically hits, and one of the following things happen:
+Those attacks are the stuff of legends! when Such a roll is made, the attack automatically hits and the damage is doubled,.
+In addition, you may choose one of the following things to happen happen:
+-   You can make another attack against a different target
+-   The damage of the critical hit is tripled, instead of doubled
+-   Knock the target prone
+-   Disarm the target

+The DM might offer other effects as they see fit.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzY2NTc5NDcsMTY4MjcyMDcwLC0xNj
-QzODQyNDk4XX0=
+eyJoaXN0b3J5IjpbODY5NjUwMzQyLDE2ODI3MjA3MCwtMTY0Mz
+g0MjQ5OF19
 -->